TITLE 68: PROFESSIONS AND OCCUPATIONS

 Section 1450.1155 Correspondence or Home Study Courses

-a) The following are not eligible as correspondence or home study courses:
+a) The following may not be taught as correspondence or home study courses:

-b) Correspondence or home study courses shall be provided by a licensed education provider and meet the requirements set forth in Sections 1450.1100 and 1450.1105, as applicable, and any additional requirements established by the Act and this Part, except:
+b) Correspondence or home study courses shall be provided by a licensed education provider and meet the requirements set forth in Sections 1450.1100 and 1450.1105, as applicable, and any additional requirements established by the Act and this Part, except that:

 2) Homework assignments;

 4) Schedules and deadlines;